Posted on November 15, 2024 in Blog,Vehicular Crimes

 In some cases, the police may accidentally or even deliberately engage in tactics and behaviors that violate your civil and/or constitutional rights.
 For example, not properly informing you of your rights if you are arrested and subjected to questioning, especially after you say that you do not want to answer any questions, or denying you the right to consult with your lawyer when you ask to do so may be constitutional violations that can result in the case against you being thrown out by the judge.

-Call the AZ Defenders Law Firm Today
+Call Rosenstein Law Group Today

 If you or a loved one have been charged with reckless driving in Arizona, seek assistance from a skilled criminal defense attorney as soon as possible.
-At AZ Defenders, we will help you with every aspect of your reckless driving case, starting with reviewing the police evidence against you, negotiating with prosecuting attorneys, and aggressively defending you at every stage of the proceedings, up to and including trial.Our team understands what is at stake for you and your family when facing a criminal charge of reckless driving in Arizona.
+At Rosenstein Law Group, we will help you with every aspect of your reckless driving case, starting with reviewing the police evidence against you, negotiating with prosecuting attorneys, and aggressively defending you at every stage of the proceedings, up to and including trial.Our team understands what is at stake for you and your family when facing a criminal charge of reckless driving in Arizona.
 The goal is to formulate the best defense strategy possible to get the reckless driving charges against you reduced or dismissed.
-When you need a Chandler reckless driving attorney, you can contact us for a free consultation of your case by clicking here or by calling us at (480) 248-7666.
+When you need a reckless driving attorney, you can contact us for a free consultation of your case by clicking here or by calling us at (480) 248-7666.

 Contact Us